-US mission to make first-ever private lunar landing blasts off
+Private US lunar lander suffers ‘critical loss’ of fuel

-If the spacecraft reaches the moon, it would be the first time the US would have a soft landing there since 1972.
+Fate of the mission is in the balance as private companies seek to put first US spacecraft on the moon in more than half a century.

-A mission to put the first commercial craft on the moon has blasted off from the United States.
+A mission to put the first commercial craft on the moon appears to be in jeopardy after the spacecraft suffered a “critical loss” of fuel in a major blow to the United States’s hopes of placing its first robot on the lunar surface in five decades.

-Vulcan, a United Launch Alliance (ULA) rocket carrying a robotic lunar lander, was launched on Monday at 02:18 EST (07:18 GMT) from Cape Canaveral in Florida.
-The mission is part of an accelerating space race among private companies and would be the first-ever lunar landing by a private company.
-It would also be the first US landing on the moon in more than half a century.
+Vulcan – a United Launch Alliance (ULA) rocket carrying the robotic lunar lander Peregrine, built by space robotics firm Astrobotic Technology – was launched on Monday at 2:18am (07:18 GMT) from Cape Canaveral, Florida.

 Keep readinglist of 4 items